The Futures Premium and Rice Market Efficiency in Prewar Japan: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Shigehiko Ioku, Makoto Kasuya, Yo Kikkawa, Junsoo Lee, Kris Mitchener, Chiaki Moriguchi, Toshihiro Nagahiro, Tetsuji Okazaki, Minoru Omameuda, Mototsugu Shintani, Masato Shizume, Yasuo Takatsuki, Masahiro Uemura, Tatsuma Wada, Asobu Yanagisawa, seminar participants at Doshisha University, Keio University, Wakayama University, and conference participants at the Japanese Economics Association 2014 Autumn Meeting, Political Economy and Economic History Society 2014 Autumn Meeting, and the 90th Annual Conference of the Western Economic Association International for their helpful comments and suggestions.
-We also acknowledge the financial assistance provided by the Japan Society for the Promotion of Science Grant in Aid for Scientific Research No.26380397 (Mikio Ito), No.26780199 (Kiyotaka Maeda), and No.15K03542 (Akihiko Noda).
+We would like to thank the editor, Jaime Reis, three anonymous referees, Shigehiko Ioku, Makoto Kasuya, Munechika Katayama, Yo Kikkawa, Kozo Kiyota, Junsoo Lee, Kris Mitchener, Tamaki Miyauchi, Chiaki Moriguchi, Toshihiro Nagahiro, Tetsuji Okazaki, Minoru Omameuda, Mototsugu Shintani, Masato Shizume, Yasuo Takatsuki, Masahiro Uemura, Tatsuma Wada, Asobu Yanagisawa, seminar participants at Doshisha University, Keio University, and Wakayama University, and conference participants at the Japanese Economics Association 2014 Autumn Meeting, and the 90th Annual Conference of the Western Economic Association International for their helpful comments and suggestions.
+We also acknowledge the financial assistance provided by the Japan Society for the Promotion of Science Grant-inAid for Scientific Research Nos.
+26380397 (Mikio Ito), 26780199 (Kiyotaka Maeda), and 15K03542 (Akihiko Noda).
 All data and programs used for this paper are available on request.

 {\arabic{table}}

 \begin{landscape}

 \end{landscape}